Zainking/git-deployer/readme.md

 ```

-zainTpl has been designed to work in" THE LATEST NODE ENVIRONMENT.
+git-deployer has been designed to work in" THE LATEST NODE ENVIRONMENT.